History of Temple

 The first Temple in Columbus was built for the Methodist Church in 1844.
 The building later served as a private military school, a city gymnasium, and a community concert hall until it was bought by the Congregation in 1907.
 In 1960, the old building was torn down and the present structure was erected using the old bricks.
 During the period of construction, the Congregation held services in the Episcopal Church.

 Congregation B’nai Israel is an active member of the Union of American Hebrew Congregations.
-Our services are conducted by a Student Rabbi, Seth Oppenheimer.
+Our services are conducted by Rabbi, Seth Oppenheimer.